arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 ### Flash the Device

-Open a terminal and change the directory (`cd`) to your root folder where `mfgtool-files-portenta-x8` file is located.
+Open a terminal and change the directory (`cd`) to the folder where `mfgtool-files-portenta-x8` file is located.

 Use the `uuu full_image.uuu` command.